 I have two major sets of projects that relate to these themes.
-My dissertation explores how security sector reform can facilitate post-conflict peace and security.
+My dissertation explores how security sector reform facilitates post-conflict peace and security.
 In a separate forthcoming book manuscript at Oxford University Press, I examine the role of gender in international peacekeeping.
-In 2015, my work on gender and conflict won the Naval War College Women and Conflict Outcomes Essay Competition.
 My research has been published in International Organization, the Journal of Peace Research, International Interactions, and International Peacekeeping.

 I use quantitative and qualitative methods, including field experiments.
 I have done extensive fieldwork in Liberia and Peru.
 The National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre, the British Research Council, and the U.S. Department of State’s Fulbright Program have all funded my research.

 Hanover, NH 03755